SeyCCAT strategic objective: 1

 - Deakin University, Australia

-- Ministry of Environment, Energy and Climate Change
+- Ministry of Agriculture, Climate Change and Environment

 To advance Seychelles’ Blue Economy, it is imperative to explore Blue Carbon opportunities within the region.
 The SeyCCAT’s grant provides key funds to better understand marine assets (i.e. Blue Carbon systems) that directly mitigate climate change and reduce ocean risks like coastal erosion and sea level rise (as highlighted in the Seychelles’ Blue Economy roadmap; strategic priority #3).
 Accounting for the ocean’s carbon offsetting capacity can help Seychelles remain a net carbon sink and achieve its Nationally Determined Contribution (NDC).
 Further, many of the costs of achieving emission reductions in the energy and transport sector and could be met through international climate financing and Blue Carbon Markets.